Fraud Blocker ...

 Getting the right window header size is crucial for any construction or renovation project.
-Window headers support the structural load above openings, ensuring your home remains safe while creating space for beautiful windows that let in natural light.
-This guide breaks down everything you need to know about sizing window headers correctly.
+The header for a window carries the structural load above the opening, and choosing the correct window header framing ensures your home stays safe and secure.
+Whether you’re wondering what size header for a 6-foot span or comparing options for different window widths, this guide breaks down everything you need to know about sizing window headers correctly.

 What Is a Window Header?

 A window header is a horizontal structural beam installed above a window opening to support the weight of the building above it.
-Think of it like a bridge spanning across the opening—it carries loads from the roof, upper floors, and walls, transferring them safely around the window space.
-Without properly sized headers, you risk structural failure, window damage, or operational issues where windows won’t open and close smoothly.
+When determining window header height, it helps to think of the header like a bridge spanning the opening—it carries loads from the roof, upper floors, and walls, transferring them safely around the window space.
+Without properly sized headers, you risk structural failure, window damage, or issues where windows won’t operate smoothly.

 Standard Window Header Sizes